chainer/chainer/docs/source/tutorial/dcgan.rst

 In this tutorial, we generate images from **generative adversarial network (GAN)**.
 It is a kind of generative model with deep neural network, and often applied to the image generation.
-The GAN technich is also applied to `PaintsChainer <https://paintschainer.preferred.tech/index_en.html>`_, a famous automatic coloring service.
+The GAN technique is also applied to `PaintsChainer <https://paintschainer.preferred.tech/index_en.html>`_, a famous automatic coloring service.